Urdaneta, Pangasinan: Economy

-As Gateway to Northern Philippines, the city's strategic location is on the central part of eastern Pangasinan.
-Urdaneta is among the most progressive cities in Northern Luzon in annual regular income beating all cities in Region 1.
+As gateway to northern Philippines, the city's strategic location is on the central part of eastern Pangasinan.
+Urdaneta is among the most progressive cities in northern Luzon in annual regular income beating all cities in Region 1.
 It is among the region's cleanest, greenest and most livable cities.

 Urdaneta produces rice, vegetables and noodles.
 As a trading hub of Pangasinan, it has a “Bagsakan” (trading post), a drop-off point for fruits and vegetables.

-SM Prime Holdings will put up an SM Supermall to be called SM City Urdaneta Central, currently under construction and scheduled to open second half of 2017.
-The largest cattle market in Northern Luzon is Urdaneta's Livestock Market.
+The largest cattle market in northern Luzon is Urdaneta's Livestock Market.
 The city has numerous financial and banking institutions which make it among the most vibrant economies in Pangasinan and the whole Ilocos Region.

 Tourism

 Attractions include Museo de Urdaneta, Cabaruan, Sugcong and Oltama Rolling Hills, inter alia.
 The Sanctuary I.T.
 Building (Barangay Nancaysan, MacArthur Highway, the only Philippine Economic Zone Authority (PEZA) proclaimed I.T.
 Building in Pangasinan) houses the first two call centers: FFG Telemarketing (a Filipino-Canadian outbound call center) and EIE Inc. (Filipino-owned website services marketing firm).